corlic29/lbsa/index.md

 To operate, it requires a MATLAB R2020a or newer with an active Image Acquisition Toolbox and optional Add-ons that enable MATLAB – camera communication.

+The application is divided into two sections.
+The left section stands as an operating/control one, allowing the user to see what features are currently implemented and what kind of hologram is currently displayed.
+The right section is responsible for the modification of hologram parameters as well as for operating the beam correction algorithms.

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.